-Next let's discuss the "Chart Number", this is the number you enter in the upper left hand side of the page (see Figure 2 below).
+Next let's discuss the "Chart Number", this is the number you enter in the upper left hand side of the page.

 If you are just getting started, you'll put a number one here.
 The idea is that when you reach the 6th generation you'll use the chart number to continue on to subsequent generations.
 This begs further explanation.